Oil reserves in Saudi Arabia: Production

 Saudi Arabia has traditionally been regarded as the world's most important swing producer of oil.
 When acting as such, the Saudi government would increase or decrease oil production to maintain a more stable price.

 Saudi Arabia produced 10.3 Moilbbl/d (Mbbl/d) in 1980, 10.6 Mbbl/d in 2006, and in the region of 9.2 Mbbl/d in 2008.
-Saudi Arabia maintains the world's largest crude oil production capacity, estimated to be approx. 11 Mbbl/d at mid-year 2008 and announced plans to increase this capacity to 12.5 Mbbl/d by 2009 Cumulative production through the end of 2009 was 119.4 billion bbl.
+Saudi Arabia maintains the world's largest crude oil production capacity, estimated to be approx. 11 Mbbl/d at mid-year 2008 and announced plans to increase this capacity to 12.5 Mbbl/d by 2009.
+Cumulative production through the end of 2009 was 119.4 billion bbl.
 Using the stated number of 267 Gbbl, past production amounts to 40% of the stated remaining proved reserves.
 By the end of 2016, Saudi Arabia cumulative oil production reached 143.97 bbl.

 After the then U.S. president George W. Bush asked the Saudis to raise production on a visit to Saudi Arabia in January 2008 and they declined, Bush questioned whether they had the ability to raise production any more.
 In the summer of 2008, Saudi Arabia announced an increase in planned production of 500,000 barrels per day.
 However, in 2008, some experts believed that Saudi oil production had already peaked or would do so in the near future.
 In April 2015, the Saudi oil minister Ali Al-Naimi said that Saudi Arabia produced 12 million barrels per day in March that year, which was the highest figure based on records since the early 1980s.
 The previous peak was in August 2013 at 10.2 million barrels per day.

 Data quality

 Historically, at least since 1982, Saudi Arabia has maintained reserves data and related technical information as a well-guarded secret.
 This has made independent verification of the Kingdom's reserves and resources virtually impossible, leaving various commentators and the world at-large to rely upon speculation and indirect indicators.
-However, a recent (2019) independent evaluation—to facilitate Saudia Arabia's effort at an initial public offering (IPO) of stock in the national Saudi Aramco oil company—may have changed that somewhat.
+However, a recent (2019) independent evaluation—to facilitate Saudi Arabia's effort at an initial public offering (IPO) of stock in the national Saudi Aramco oil company—may have changed that somewhat.
 The independent outside auditor reported that it had determined Saudi Arabia's proved oil reserves were at least 270 billion barrels, fairly consistent with Saudi claims.